Humanity4all/AsetNiop4Teensy/design.md

 ## Top-Level design

-Hardware software interface polls input pinns.
+Hardware software interface (PinInterface) polls input pinns.
 By comparing with the current SwitchVector inside the SwitchBoard state machine, it determines if there have been events (switch press or release).
 It communicates these events to the SwitchBoard.

 The SwitchBoard state machine determines if a keyevent needs to be sent out.
 It doesn't care or know which key, all it knows is the SwitchVector.
 If something